 • Don’t prepay long-term: Try a few drop-ins first.

-• Ask for private sessions: One hour with a Kru?
+• Ask for private sessions or private training: One hour with a Kru?
 Worth every baht.

 • Check gear: Some gyms rent gloves.
 Others expect you to bring your own.